 Unsurprisingly, the addition of artificial intelligence (AI) has not only transformed the industry - it has become the backbone of the industry.
 AI is a software-based system that allows computers or machines to learn, process, and accomplish tasks that once required human intelligence.
 Developers believe that someday these machines will be able to act and perform jobs just as humans do.

 Technology — specifically AI — is forging a path into every field and profession, and marketing is no exception.

 A significant advantage of chatbots is the ability to increase engagement.
-Unlike humans, chatbots are able to talk to customers any time of day.
-Thanks to this technology, hundreds of hours can be saved on basic tasks of customer service that are now moving towards full automation.
+Unlike humans, chatbots are able to talk to customers at any time of day.
+Thanks to this technology, hundreds of hours can be saved on basic customer service tasks that are now moving towards full automation.
 These bots can also integrate multiple messaging platforms such as Twitter and other social media sites, providing the chance to reach a wider audience.
-This gives companies the chance to increase sales by quickly connecting with more people.
+This allows companies to increase sales by quickly connecting with more people.

-What’s Next in AI and Business
+What’s Next in AI and Business?

 In this fast-paced world, it’s crucial to stay relevant in your marketing unless you are ready to lose to your competition, and AI is a perfect way to achieve this.
 It’s important to remember that AI can be used for a number of things, so let’s be creative and not limit its use in any aspect of your business.

 Whether you’re trying to market a product or working to find better solutions for business customers, AI can play an integral part in helping you stay ahead of the competition.
 That said, it’s time to integrate AI into your work and make the most of it.